 2. Tables range in length from 9’ to 22’.
 The most common length for home use is 12’-16’.
 Official tournaments are played on 22’ long tables.
 Some bars in the Twin Cities Metro Area have tournament size shuffleboard tables.

-3. The playfield is made into one solid piece weighing on average 20 pounds per foot.
+3. The playfield is typically made into one solid piece weighing on average 20 pounds per foot.
 On a 22’ table that’s 440 pounds and that doesn’t even include the frame!
 Peters expert delivery crew members deliver and set-up these tables to ensure they arrive in mint condition.
+We do have the ability to order tables with a two piece playfield to fit through tighter entrances.
 Remember to consider how this will get into your home, especially a basement game room.

 4. The play surface is a durable poured resin top that’s ¼” thick and built to last a lifetime, although, some minor maintenance is still required.